k2-fsa/icefall/docs/source/recipes/librispeech/tdnn_lstm_ctc.rst

 Colab notebook
 --------------

-We do provide a colab notebook for decoding with pre-trained model.
+We provide a colab notebook for decoding with pre-trained model.

 |librispeech tdnn_lstm_ctc colab notebook|